JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2023_04.md

 But one morning there was a curious and strange silence.
 One by one the pigs stopped grunting and snouting and swallowing and stared at him.
 They looked at this strange man, disheveled and with a sad silhouette.
 And with that silence her mind clicked, stopped.
 The young man began to think.
 It had been a while since she had, but the moment she could think, she realized something that hadn't occurred to her before: I'm going back to my father's house.
 It started up immediately.
 He left behind the stench, the boss's insults, the hovel where he had lived those years.
 He was leaving for his home, for freedom, to be himself again.
 <br style="clear:both" />

 > Many, many times during his years of teaching, Jesus told and retold this story of the prodigal son.
-This parable and the story of the good Samaritan were his favorite means of teaching the love of the Father and the neighborliness of man. ([UB 169:1.16](/en/The_Urantia_Book/169#p1_16))
+This parable and the story of the good Samaritan were his favorite means of teaching the love of the Father and the neighborliness of man. (<a id="a77_243"></a>[UB 169:1.16](/en/The_Urantia_Book/169#p1_16))

 [Read more](/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_04)